RunApe/RunApe/README.md

 https://runape.com monitors websites for content changes and security threats.
 We keep historical records.
 Automate browser actions into replayable scripts and save your precious time.

+**Simple to use:**
+Step 1: Go to any web page you want to monitor
+Step 2: Open the Hunter app via bookmarklet
+Step 3: Select the parts of the page that should be monitored Step 4: Save the new monitor and get a detailed email when the page changes

-**"Many use cases"**
+**Many use cases**
  **Status Tracking:**
  Track prices for products on any website and be alerted immediatelly when the price changes.
 Track stock prices, delivery dates, out-of-stocks, offers, discounts, deals, deadlines, extensions, expirations, event tickets, audition results, flight availability, advertisements, software releases, security advisories.

 **Competitor Monitoring:**